-For months now, Bitcoin’s rapid price swings have been prompting volatility-starved investors to join the biggest speculative boom since the dotcom fever in the 1990s.
+Bitcoin’s price swings have been prompting volatility-starved investors to join the biggest speculative boom since the 1990s dotcom fever.

-In the six minutes following the start of Bitcoin futures trading, the contract expiring in January which opened at $15,000 rose to $16,600.
+Just six minutes into Bitcoin futures trading, the contract expiring in January which opened at $15,000 rose to $16,600.
 Trading on Monday morning (December 11th) in London the contract was changing hands at $17,500.
 Bitcoin itself was at $16,635.05 according to CoinDesk.
 Right now there is no hotter ticket having started 2017 at $968.23.

-Some are convinced it’s the real thing.
+Some are convinced it’s the future.
 John McAfee – founder of the eponymously named software – doubled down on his previous prediction and claimed: “I’ll eat my own d**k on national TV if Bitcoin doesn’t surpass $1 million by 2020.”

-More and more investors have chosen to set aside Bitcoin’s questionable past, for instance its use by criminal elements, and focused on the potential that it could replace gold as an investment to hold when faith ebbs in fiat currencies.
+More investors are setting aside Bitcoin’s questionable past and use by criminal elements.
+Some see it as a viable alternative to gold as an investment.
+Especially when faith ebbs in fiat currencies.

 “We now have millions of active users,” said Peter Smith, chief executive of Bitcoin services firm Blockchain.info.
 “We didn’t have a million last year.”

 Bitcoin’s meteoric rise has seen interest increase in other cryptocurrencies like Litecoin, Ethereum, Dash and Ripple.
-The latter’s Interledger protocol is being explored by Microsoft as part of their own blockchain toolkit offering.
+Microsoft are reportedly exploring Ripple’s Interledger protocol for their own blockchain toolkit offering.

-CME Group Inc., the world’s biggest exchange group, and Goldman Sachs Group Inc. Have fuelled interest further by announcing intent to introduce products based on the virtual currency.
-CME’s Bitcoin futures contract is expected next week.
-Who knows what the price will be when that happens.
+CME Group Inc., the world’s biggest exchange group, announced they were launching a Bitcoin futures contract next week.
+Goldman Sachs Group Inc. has also fuelled interest further by announcing intent to introduce products based on the virtual currency.
+Who knows what the price will be when these financial instruments kick in.

-They’ve witnessed the increasing number of investors and traders being drawn by Bitcoin’s volatility in a market where stocks and bonds have produced modest gains.
+They’ve seen increasing numbers of investors being drawn by Bitcoin’s volatility.
+Bitcoin offers the potential for big gains while stocks and bonds have produced modest yields.
 Even technology stocks, which have rallied sharply this year, can’t compete with Bitcoin which has jumped 17-fold.

-However, Bitcoin’s growth has also attracted critics like J.P.
+However, Bitcoin’s growth has also attracted critics like James Dimon, J.P.
 Morgan Chase & Co.
-CEO James Dimon and Berkshire Hathaway Chairman Warren Buffett, who have argued that governments likely will ultimately crack down, crushing Bitcoin’s price.
+CEO and Berkshire Hathaway Chairman Warren Buffett.
+They argue that governments are likely to ultimately crack down, crushing Bitcoin’s price.

-“Bitcoin is a speculative bubble that will pop at some point,” wrote Michael Oliver, a market analyst at Momentum Structural Analysis in North Carolina.
+“Bitcoin is a speculative bubble that will pop at some point,” wrote Michael Oliver, market analyst at Momentum Structural Analysis.
 Much like the dotcom bubble, however, the sector will become more mature after its reckoning, he added.

 “The infrastructure is coming in to deal with [this shift],” said Gavin Brown, senior lecturer in financial economics at Manchester Metropolitan University and director of cryptocurrency hedge fund Blockchain Capital.
 The process could take between 10 and 15 years, he said, adding that a “regulatory light-touch approval” would be a necessary part of this development.

-But critics warn Bitcoin cannot be used as a medium of exchange or store of value, in the manner of central bank-backed money.
+But critics warn Bitcoin cannot be used as a medium of exchange or store of value like central bank-backed money.

 Tara Waters, a fintech lawyer at Ashurst, said: “Central banks may decide to adopt such technologies themselves, although it is likely they would adapt the technology to better fit existing systems and norms.”